Taserface: Television

-Taserface appears in the animated special Lego Marvel Super Heroes - Guardians of the Galaxy: The Thanos Threat, voiced by Travis Willingham.
-He accompanies Yondu and the other Ravagers to steal the Power Stone from Ronan the Accuser.
+Taserface appears in Lego Marvel Super Heroes - Guardians of the Galaxy: The Thanos Threat, voiced by Travis Willingham.
+This version is an ally of Yondu's Ravagers.

 Marvel Cinematic Universe

-Chris Sullivan portrays Taserface in media set in the Marvel Cinematic Universe.
-This version is the lieutenant of Yondu Udonta's faction of the Ravagers.
-Additionally, he is depicted as being proud of his name, believing it strikes fear into the hearts of his enemies.
-However, Rocket and the rest of the Ravagers scoff at the ridiculousness of his name.
+Taserface appears in media set in the Marvel Cinematic Universe, portrayed by Chris Sullivan.
+This version is a member of Yondu Udonta's Ravagers.
+Additionally, he is depicted as being proud of his name, believing it strikes fear into his enemies despite others mocking it.